 However, for older Android phones aging three and above with such behavior, perhaps a new unit can help you become easily stress-free.

 You can’t expect your two-year-old phone to behave like the first time you use it.
 Especially for the battery — Lithium-ion batteries — through time, they will actually reduce efficiency.
-This is one of the reasons why there’s Android battery sudden drop to zero phenomena.

 Yet, the battery isn’t the only reason for the quick draining of your phone’s battery.
 Misbehaving apps and running background services could be another problem.
 Hence, if you want to troubleshoot and see which is the ultimate reason for such phenomena, you first need to do basic things.
 Clearing of cache, uninstalling apps, and doing factoring reset.